Training CoursesPlease note that these courses are only available to club members.

 |Ability after course||Able to sail in light winds under supervision||Able to sail and make decisions in good conditions|

-Sailing for IMPROVERS
+Sailing for IMPROVERS in 2020

 Consolidating skills and trying new ones